jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/my-library.md

 published: false
 ---

-I did not finish my formal college education, so I will display here the books, free online courses I preciously took and other materials that might be considered as my equivalent to a formal college education. :smile:
+I did not finish my formal college education, so I will display here the books, free online courses I previously took and other materials that might be considered as my equivalent to a formal college education. :smile:

 ## Books